-We compare simulated forest fraction against observations adapted from Loveland et al. (2000), consisting of regionally aggregated versions of the data used in the previous study by Williams et al. (2013).
+We use forest fraction as the primary simulator output for study.
+Observations of forest fraction were adapted from Loveland et al. (2000), and are regionally aggregated versions of the data used in the previous study by Williams et al. (2013).
 We use broadleaf only for the tropical forest, and a mixture of broadleaf and needleleaf for the North American forest.
+A summary

-A spatial summary of the ensemble and observations can be found in Fig. 1.
-Figure 2 shows every input and summary output, plotted against each other.
-This shows the marginal relationships of the 1) inputs against the inputs (which as expected show no obvious relationship), 2) the strength of the marginal relationship between the inputs and outputs, and 3) the outputs against the outputs, which highlights where outputs vary together.
-Parameter ranges do not represent uncertainty, so the ensemble mean and standard deviation are not a meaningful representation of data uncertainty but provide a useful summary of the data.
-To summarise the forest fraction data, we find the mean forest fraction in each of the Amazon, Central African, South East Asian, North American and Global regions (see supplementary material Fig. S1 for region details).
+- 5 of the forest fraction data in the ensemble can be found in figures 1 and 2.
+The former shows the spatial distribution of forest fraction in FAMOUS in maps of both the mean and standard deviation across the ensemble of 100 members.
+Parameter ranges are not explicitly chosen to represent uncertainty, and so the ensemble mean and standard deviation are not a meaningful representation of data uncertainty but provide a useful summary of the data.
+To summarise the forest fraction data, we find the mean forest fraction in each of the Amazon, Central African, South East Asian, North American and Global regions (see - supplementary matterial Fig. S1 for region details).
+10